 Base Rate Filings.
-On January 27, 2023, Electric Utility filed a rate request with the PAPUC to increase its annual base distribution revenues by \$11.
+On January 27, 2023, Electric Utility filed a request with the PAPUC to increase its annual base distribution revenues by \$11.
 The increased revenues would fund ongoing system improvements and operations necessary to maintain safe and reliable electric service.
 Electric Utility requested that the new electric rates become effective March 28, 2023.
-However, the PAPUC typically suspends the effective date for general base rate proceedings for a period not to exceed nine months after the filing date to allow for investigation and public hearing.
+The PAPUC issued an Order on March 2, 2023, suspending the effective date for the rate increase to allow for investigation and public hearings.
+Unless a settlement is reached sooner, this review process is expected to last up to nine months from the date of filing.
 The Company cannot predict the timing or the ultimate outcome of the rate case review process.